|Nutritional Guidelines (per serving)|

-What's that, you haven't heard of poke?
-It's LA's hottest healthy new food trend!
-Poke is a Hawaiian salad usually made from raw fish with lots of seasonings, but there's no reason poke can't be vegetarian or even vegan!
+Poke is a Hawaiian salad usually made from raw fish with lots of seasonings, but there's no reason poke cannot be vegetarian or even vegan.

 Mainland Poke Shop's Executive Chef Kayson Chong was gracious enough to create this recipe just to share with readers.
 If you're curious to try poke, give this vegetarian and vegan recipe a try and see what you think!
 And, if you want to spruce it up a bit, take a hint from Mainland Poke Shop's menu and top it off with jalapenos, a shake of seaweed, or, if you're like me, a river of Sriracha sauce.